Characters of the Marvel Cinematic Universe: A–L: Eitri

 Eitri (portrayed by Peter Dinklage) is the king of the Dwarves, an ancient race of skilled dwarfs.
 Atypically to his traditional diminutive form in the comic books, the MCU's version of Eitri is depicted at a giant's size (although he still refers to his race as Dwarves).
 Thor comes to him on Nidavellir asking for a new weapon after Mjolnir was destroyed by Hela.
 Eitri reveals that Thanos forced the Dwarves to produce the Infinity Gauntlet, before slaughtering the entire race except Eitri, destroying his hands to render him unable to forge anything ever again.
 Thor, Groot, and Rocket all help Eitri create the new weapon, Stormbreaker.

-As of 2025, the character has appeared in one project: the film Avengers: Infinity War.
+As of 2026, the character has appeared in one project: the film Avengers: Infinity War.
 An alternate universe variant of Eitri appeared in one project: the Disney+ animated series What If...?.

 Harvey Elder / Mole Man

 Harvey Elder (portrayed by Paul Walter Hauser), also known as Mole Man, is a former enemy-turned-ally of the Fantastic Four and the human ruler of Subterranea, an underground society whose inhabitants refer to themselves as Moloids.

-As of 2025, the character has appeared in two projects: the comic book Fantastic Four: First Steps (2025); and the film The Fantastic Four: First Steps (2025).
+As of 2026, the character has appeared in two projects: the one-shot comic Fantastic Four: First Steps (2025); and the film The Fantastic Four: First Steps (2025).

 Layla El-Faouly / Scarlet Scarab

 Layla El-Faouly (portrayed by May Calamawy), also known as Scarlet Scarab, is Marc Spector's wife, an archaeologist and adventurer who becomes the avatar of Tawaret.
 The character made her comics debut in 2023.

-As of 2025, the character has appeared in one project: the Disney+ series Moon Knight.
+As of 2026, the character has appeared in one project: the Disney+ series Moon Knight.

 Matthew Ellis

 Matthew Ellis (portrayed by William Sadler) is the former president of the United States.
 In 2013, he is kidnapped on board Air Force One by Eric Savin via the Iron Patriot armor.
 He becomes a hostage of Aldrich Killian's fake terrorist attack before being rescued by Tony Stark and James Rhodes.
 In 2014, he is one of the targets marked by Alexander Pierce's Helicarriers before being saved by Steve Rogers and Sam Wilson.

-As of 2025, the character has appeared in three projects: the film Iron Man 3; the Marvel Television series Agents of S.H.I.E.L.D.; and the web series WHIH Newsfront.
+As of 2026, the character has appeared in three projects: the film Iron Man 3; the Marvel Television series Agents of S.H.I.E.L.D.; and the web series WHIH Newsfront.

 Eros / Starfox

 Eros (portrayed by Harry Styles), also known as Starfox, is an Eternal and the brother of Thanos.

-As of 2025, the character has appeared in one project: the film Eternals (mid-credits cameo).
+As of 2026, the character has appeared in one project: the film Eternals (mid-credits cameo).
 An alternate universe variant of Eros (voiced by Will Champion) appeared in one project: the mixed reality experience What If...? – An Immersive Story (2024).